Every artist dips his brush in his own soul, and paints his own nature.- Henry Ward Beecher

 with Edward DeVoe

-How you effectively impart your passion as an artist so the viewer is engaged: that is our challenge.
+Beyond your own relationship with your work, the class addresses how you effectively impart your passion as an artist so the viewer is engaged- that is our challenge.
 It can be hard work: building, crafting.
 Not a focus on fast; the focus is on effectiveness.
-Artists digging down to their primal cause in a highly creative group energy, connected to their bigger purpose.
-Call it empowered or bold or just truth at last.
+Artists digging down to their primal cause in a highly creative group energy, connected to their essential purpose.
+Be it empowered or bold or just truth at last.
 Try a six-foot canvas.
-Bring your big brushes.
 Mix your mediums.
-For example you could start in watercolor, painting with your fingers, then end in oil, painting the thought at the tip of your brush.
-I’m sure you have a Big Idea.
-It's time!
+For example you could start in watercolor, painting with your fingers, then end in oil, painting a life force you sense at the tip of your brush.

 with Patty Fogle